Auto Insurance

 Medical coverage helps pay for hospital visits, rehabilitation, surgery, and—in tragic cases—funeral expenses.
 It may apply to you, your passengers, and in some situations, family members driving your vehicle.

 Although nearly every U.S. state requires drivers to carry some form of auto insurance, the exact requirements vary widely.
+The National Association of Insurance Commissioners (NAIC) provides a comprehensive overview of state-by-state minimum coverage requirements.
 State laws typically include minimum liability limits, but the recommended amount of coverage often exceeds these minimums to ensure sufficient protection.
 Most insurance policies are issued for six-month or one-year terms.
 At the end of each term, your provider will notify you when it is time to renew and pay your next premium.

 Why You Need Auto Insurance